ATechAjay/30daysOfReact/Day_1/README.md

 2. **Component-Based:** React components are written in JavaScript.
 You build small, reusable components that manage their state.
 These components can be combined to create complex user interfaces.

-# What does imperative and declarative code look like?
+# How does imperative and declarative code look like?

 **Imperative code:**